manmuqingshan/STM32_1/README.md

 # STM32 HAL Example Projects – Controllerstech

 Welcome to the **STM32-HAL repository**!
-This repository contains hands-on **STM32 and ESP32/ESP8266 example projects**, covering HAL drivers, peripherals, FreeRTOS, Ethernet, IoT, Modbus TCP, and more.
+This repository contains hands-on **STM32 example projects**, covering HAL drivers, peripherals, FreeRTOS, Ethernet, IoT, Modbus TCP, and more.
 All projects are designed for beginners and professionals to learn embedded development efficiently.

 Most STM32 examples are tested on **F1, F4, H7 series** boards.
-ESP32/ESP8266 examples use **ESP-IDF** or Arduino framework where applicable.

 ---